 PLC's HR policy ensures that people who will contribute positively to the Company's mission, vision and objectives are selected, trained, motivated, retained and adequately rewarded.
 All employees align their behaviour to achieve company goals.

 Employment policies are based on equality and diversity.
 We at PLC believe that eliminating discrimination in the workplace improves productivity and performance, allowing talents to be effectively utilised.
 Thus, we are committed to eliminating discrimination on the grounds of race, gender, religious beliefs, disability, age, or any other basis.
 The branch managers and divisional heads of all branches and sectors are responsible for actively promoting equal opportunity and ensuring a zero tolerance approach to discrimination.

 Our policy also ensures that employees are treated fairly and their contributions to the Company's success are recognised and appreciated.
 This is done by periodically reviewing performance and rewarding employees appropriately.

 Recruitment and Selection

 PLC follows best practice guidelines in the recruitment and selection of staff and aims to be considered an employer of choice.
 Developed by the HR Department and vacancy review panel, our recruitment, selection and training procedures ensure that the best candidates are selected through a fair and appropriate selection process.
 Our policy is to recruit on merit, regardless of sex, race, disability, political affiliation or religion.
 Wherever possible, existing employees will have the opportunity to apply for promotions.

-All newly appointed employees will be integrated into their new role through a structured and supervised induction program, and therefore given appropriate support and guidance until they are fully competent to perform their role.
+All newly appointed employees are integrated into their new roles through a structured and supervised induction program and are therefore given appropriate support and guidance until they are fully competent to perform their role.

 - GCE O/L with credit pass in Mathematics and English at first sitting and three passes in GCE A/L are compulsory